(a) The court may appoint a limited or unlimited conservator for a respondent only if it finds that:

 (b) An emergency conservator may be appointed without notice to the respondent and the respondent's lawyer only if the court finds from affidavit or other sworn testimony that the respondent will be substantially harmed before a hearing on the appointment can be held.
 If the court appoints an emergency conservator without notice to the respondent, the respondent must be given notice of the appointment within 48 hours after the appointment.
 The court shall hold a hearing on the appropriateness of the appointment within five days after the appointment.

 (c) Appointment of an emergency conservator, with or without notice, is not a determination of the respondent's incapacity.

 (d) The court may remove an emergency conservator at any time.
 An emergency conservator shall make any report the court requires.
 In other respects, the provisions of this article concerning conservators apply to an emergency conservator.

-(e) If the court finds that a conservator is not effectively performing the conservator's duties and that the security and preservation of the protected person's assets requires immediate action, the court may appoint a temporary substitute conservator for the protected person for a specified period not exceeding six months.
+(e) If the court finds that a conservator is not effectively performing the conservator's duties and that the security and preservation of the assets of the person subject to conservatorship requires immediate action, the court may appoint a temporary substitute conservator for the person subject to conservatorship for a specified period not exceeding six months.
 Except as otherwise ordered by the court, a temporary substitute conservator so appointed has the powers set forth in the previous order of appointment.
 The authority of any unlimited or limited conservator previously appointed by the court is suspended as long as a temporary substitute conservator has authority.
-If an appointment is made without previous notice to the protected person or the affected conservator within five days after the appointment, the court shall inform the protected person or conservator of the appointment.
+If an appointment is made without previous notice to the person subject to conservatorship or the affected conservator within five days after the appointment, the court shall inform the person subject to conservatorship or conservator of the appointment.

 (f) The court may remove a temporary substitute conservator at any time.
 A temporary substitute conservator shall make any report the court requires.
 In other respects, the provisions of this article concerning conservators apply to a temporary substitute conservator.